epfl-ada/ada-2023-project-lasempanadas/datastory.md

 ## The Setting: Historical Trends in Cinema

 Let's begin by immersing ourselves in the evolution of cinema.
-Our data, meticulously cleaned and merged, offers a panoramic view of the film industry's growth and transformation over the years.
+Our data, which we meticulously cleaned and merged from all the aforementioned data sources, offers a panoramic view of the film industry's growth and transformation over the years.
 Before diving into the narrative, let's first grasp the landscape that our data reveals.

 ### The Rise of Cinema: A Journey Through Time